nicwest/site/content/pages/reading-list.md

 ## Finished

-**How Buildings Learn: What Happens After They're Built** - Stewart Brand
+**How Buildings Learn: What Happens After They're Built** - Stewart Brand :thumbsup:

 **Production Ready Microservices** - Susan Fowler

 **How to Read a Book** - Mortimar J. Adler, Charles Van Doren

-**The Machine That Changed the World** - James Womack, Daniel Jones, and Daniel Roos
+**The Machine That Changed the World** - James Womack, Daniel Jones, and Daniel Roos :thumbsup:

-**The Pheonix Project** - Kevin Behr, Gene Kim, George Spafford
+**The Pheonix Project** - Kevin Behr, Gene Kim, George Spafford :thumbsup:

 **The End is Always Near** - Dan Carlin